davidcelis/block-kit/README.md

 ["Blocks is invalid", "Blocks[0] is invalid: accessory.url is not a valid URI", "Title is too long (maximum is 24 characters)"]
 ```

 This allows you to catch most issues that would result in an `invalid_blocks` error from Slack before you even send the request.
 Better yet, `block-kit` provides a way to fix any validation error that wouldn't result in changing the behavior of your view.
-Currently this includes fixing most text length errors via truncation (this notably excludes URLs, which cannot be truncated safely) and nulling out optional fields that are accidentally set to blank values:
+For instance:

 ```ruby
 modal = BlockKit.modal do |m|